BrickMMO/tasks/accounts.markdown

    ![GitHub Avatar](images/screenshot-stackoverflow-url.png)

-6. Login to the [BrickMMO Flow](https://flow.brickmmo.com/) appliation and complete your profile.
-Your starting email is your `@humber.ca` email address and your default passsword is `password`.
+5. Login to the [BrickMMO Flow](https://flow.brickmmo.com/) appliation and complete your profile.
+Your starting email is your personal email you provided Humber when registering, and your default password is `password`.

    Make sure to include the following information:

    - First and Last Name
    - Email Address
-   - GitHub and LinkedIn usernames (for example, mine are `codeadaca` and `adambenjaminthomas`)
+   - GitHub and LinkedIn usernames (for example, mine are `codeadamca` and `adambenjaminthomas`)
    - Change your password

+   Once you have logged in, navigate to the `Skills` page, and update your comfort levels for each skill.

-   You should soon be able to mark the [Academic Intagrity](academic-integrity) and [Accounts](accounts) tasks as complete!
+   You should also soon be able to mark the [Academic Intagrity](academic-integrity) and [Accounts](accounts) tasks as complete!

-7. Log in to Blackboard and post a link to your GitHub and Stack Overflow acccounts in the `accounts` message board.
+6. Log in to Blackboard and post a link to your GitHub and Stack Overflow acccounts in the `accounts` message board.

 ## Submitting this Task